EmilReji/todolist_project/README.md

 ## Usage

+`bundle install` will install all the gems needed.
+If your using a different ruby version, please update it accordingly at the top of the Gemfile before doing this.

 `bundle exec rake` will run the test cases by default along with a hello rake task.

 `bundle exec ruby test/todolist_project_test.rb` will directly run the tests as well without using rake.